This post may contain affiliate links. Read my disclosure policy.

 - 1 lb Brussels sprouts, trimmed, larger ones cut in half

-- 2 lb butternut squash, cut into half inch cubes
+- 2 lb butternut squash, peeled and cut into half inch cubes

 - 1 Tablespoon maple syrup